urbitswap/urbitswap/meta/docs/arch.md

-# VCC MVP Architecture #
+# `urbitswap` MVP Architecture #

 ## Back-end Overview ##

-The primary purpose of the VCC back-end is to manage a list of associations between Urbit ships and Ethereum wallets to enable on-network communications related to asset trading.
+The primary purpose of the `urbitswap` back-end is to manage a list of associations between Urbit ships and Ethereum wallets to enable on-network communications related to asset trading.